Fenestration (Window & Door) Replacement

 - Vinyl Frames- Vinyl window frames are usually made of polyvinyl chloride (PVC) with ultraviolet light (UV) stabilizers to keep sunlight from breaking down the material.
 Vinyl window frames do not require painting and have good moisture resistance.
 The hollow cavities of vinyl frames can be filled with insulation, which makes them thermally superior to standard vinyl and wood frames.

 - Wood Frames– Wood window frames insulate relatively well, but they also expand and contract in response to weather conditions.
 Wood frames also require regular maintenance, although aluminum or vinyl cladding reduces maintenance requirements.

 In addition to choosing a frame type, you will need to consider what type of glazing or glass you should use to improve your home’s energy efficiency.
 Based on various window design factors such as window orientation, climate, building design, etc., you may even want to choose different types of glazing for different windows throughout your home.

 - Low-Emissivity Coatings – Low-emissivity (low-e) coatings on glazing or glass control heat transfer through windows with insulated glazing.
-Windows manufactured with low-e coatings typically cost about 10% to 15% more than regular windows, but they reduce energy loss by as much as 30% to 50%.
+Windows manufactured with low-e coatings typically cost about 10 to 15 percent more than regular windows, but they reduce energy loss by as much as 30 to 50 percent.

-- Reflective Coatings – A special type of low-e coating is specially selective, filtering out 40% to 70% of the heat normally transmitted through insulated window glass or glazing while allowing the full amount of light transmission.
-Spectral selective coatings are optically designed to reflect particular wavelengths, but remain transparent to others.
+- Reflective Coatings – A special type of low-e coating is especially selective, filtering out 40 to 70 percent of the heat normally transmitted through insulated window glass or glazing while allowing the full amount of light transmission.
+Spectral selective coatings are optically designed to reflect particular wavelengths but remain transparent to others.
 Such coatings are commonly used to reflect the infrared heat while admitting more visible light.